Clean Water Act: Section 401 Water Quality Certifications

 September 27, 2023 - The U.S. Environmental Protection Agency (EPA) has finalized a new rule revising and replacing the 2020 regulatory requirements for water quality certification under Section 401 of the Clean Water Act.
 The rule is effective Nov.
 27, 2023.

-Passed by Congress in 1972, the federal Clean Water Act grants states and tribal governments the authority to review and approve, condition, or deny proposed projects, actions, and activities directly affecting waters of the United States.
+Passed by Congress in 1972, the federal Clean Water Act grants states and Tribal governments the authority to review and approve, condition, or deny proposed projects, actions, and activities directly affecting waters of the United States.
 In Washington, Ecology is the certifying authority and is responsible for issuance of Section 401 water quality certifications.
-Tribal governments and EPA also have this authority on tribal and non-state lands.
+Tribal governments and the EPA also have this authority on Tribal and nonstate lands.

 Requesting a 401 water quality certification

 To request a 401 Water Quality Certification:

 - 30 days prior to requesting a Section 401 water quality certification, applicants must submit a pre-filing request form.